Themmegot/tradebot/json_alert_format.md

 # Explanation of the JSON fields:

 passphrase: The webhook passphrase for validation.
+Replace "your passphrase" with your actual webhook passphrase defined in your config.py

 strategy: Contains the order details.